Alexmhack/django_library/README.md

 we can also use list_filter to make a filter box for the elements in the tuple, those elements are actual names of fields in the models

+The fields attribute lists just those fields that are to be displayed on the form, in order.
+Fields are displayed vertically by default, but will display horizontally if you further group them in a tuple (as shown in the "date" fields above).